Voibe Logo voibe

 M&A drafts, IP disclosures, anything pre-launch under NDA β€” these are use cases where you really want the answer to "where does this content go?" to be "nowhere."

-With Voibe, the dictation content (audio and transcript) doesn't leave your Mac.
+With Voibe in on-device mode, the dictation content (audio and transcript) doesn't leave your Mac.
 The NDA's data-handling restrictions, by definition, don't apply to a tool that doesn't handle the data.

 As with any tool on a work laptop, confirm with the engagement that on-device dictation is acceptable.
 The argument is straightforward β€” and most procurement teams find it easier than evaluating a cloud vendor's full security questionnaire.